vslatten/radix-example-workshop-1/docs/workshop.md

 ### 1.1.7.
 Creating the application on Radix

+1. Update the name of ```your instance``` of the application in radixconfig.yaml
-1. Follow the getting started guide or "just do it!"
+2. Follow the getting started guide or "just do it!"
-2. Do a change to trigger the initial build.
+3. Do a change to trigger the initial build.
 Examine web-hooks and reponse in Radix
-3. Verify that the app work on the public end-point it has been given.
+4. Verify that the app work on the public end-point it has been given.

 ### 1.1.8.
 Using multiple branches - multiple environments